-Join Jim Stice for an in-depth discussion in this video How can we collect all this information?, part of Bookkeeping.
+Join Jim Stice for an in-depth discussion in this video How can we collect all this information?, part of Accounting Foundations: Bookkeeping.

 - Suppose you were asked how much to the nearest dollar you spent on food last year.
 To answer this question would require that you gather information like receipts, credit card statements, and cancelled checks for all your expenditures.
 Analyze that information to determine which outflows relate to food, and Summarize those outflows into one number.
 The cost of your food expenditures for the year.
 Once you've answered that question, answer this one, how much did you spend on clothes last year?
 Again, you would have to go through the same process of collecting data, analyzing the information to identify those expenditures related to clothing, and then summarizing those expenditures into one number.

 Without a method for gathering and organizing day-to-day financial data, answers to seemingly routine questions like these can get quite complex.
 Now you may be thinking, "Doesn't' my detailed electronic "bank statement allow me to easily answer these questions?"
 Your bank statement would ceratinly help but it is limited in that it tracks only the transactions that go through your bank account.
 Like checks you write or debit card payments.
 It does not track the cash in your pocket, savings account, or other investment accounts.